Nations compromise on coal to strike UN climate agreement | Science-Environment

 Several countries, including small island states, said they were deeply disappointed by the change promoted by India to “phase down,” rather than “phase out” coal power, the single biggest source of greenhouse gas emissions.

 “Our fragile planet is hanging by a thread,” United Nations Secretary-General Antonio Guterres said in a statement.
 “We are still knocking on the door of climate catastrophe.”
-Nation after nation had complained earlier on the final day of two weeks of U.N. climate talks in Glasgow, Scotland about how the deal did not go far or fast enough, but they said it was better than nothing and provided incremental progress, if not success.
+Nation after nation had complained after two weeks of UN climate talks in Glasgow, Scotland, about how the deal did not go far or fast enough.
+But they said it was better than nothing and provided incremental progress, if not success.

 In the end, the summit broke ground by singling out coal, however weakly, by setting the rules for international trading of carbon credits, and by telling big polluters to come back next year with improved pledges for cutting emissions.

 The agreement also says big carbon polluting nations have to come back and submit stronger emission cutting pledges by the end of 2022.
-“It's a good deal for the world,” U.S. climate envoy John Kerry told The Associated Press.
-“It's got a few problems, but it's all in all a very good deal.”
-Before the India change, negotiators said the deal preserved, albeit barely, the overarching goal of limiting Earth's warming by the end of the century to 1.5 degrees.
+Negotiators said the deal preserved, albeit barely, the overarching goal of limiting Earth's warming by the end of the century to 1.5 degrees.
 The planet has already warmed 1.1 degrees Celsius (2 degrees Fahrenheit) compared to preindustrial times.

-Negotiators Saturday used the word “progress” more than 20 times, but rarely used the word “success” and then mostly in that they've reached a conclusion, not about the details in the agreement.
+Governments used the word “progress” more than 20 times Saturday, but rarely used the word “success” and then mostly in that they've reached a conclusion, not about the details in the agreement.
 Conference President Alok Sharma said the deal drives “progress on coal, cars, cash and trees'' and is “something meaningful for our people and our planet.''
 Environmental activists were measured in their not-quite-glowing assessments, issued before India's last minute change.

 “It's meek, it's weak and the 1.5 C goal is only just alive, but a signal has been sent that the era of coal is ending.
 And that matters,” said Greenpeace International Executive Director Jennifer Morgan, a veteran of the U.N. climate talks known as the Conferences of Parties.
 Former Irish President Mary Robinson, speaking for a group of retired leaders called The Elders, said the pact represents : the pact represents “some progress, but nowhere near enough to avoid climate disaster....People will see this as a historically shameful dereliction of duty.”
 Indian Environment Minister Bhupender Yadav argued against a provision on phasing out coal, saying that developing countries were “entitled to the responsible use of fossil fuels.”
 Yadav blamed “unsustainable lifestyles and wasteful consumption patterns” in rich countries for causing global warming.
 After Yadav first raised the specter of changing the coal language, a frustrated European Union Vice President Frans Timmermans, the 27-nation EU's climate envoy, begged negotiators to be united for future generations.

 “For heaven's sake, don't kill this moment,” Timmermans pleaded. ''Please embrace this text so that we bring hope to the hearts of our children and grandchildren.”
 Helen Mountford, vice president of the World Resources Institute think tank, said India's demand may not matter as much as feared because the economics of cheaper, renewable fuel is making coal increasingly obsolete. ''Coal is dead.
 Coal is being phased out,” Mountford said.
 “It's a shame that they watered it down.''
-Kerry and several other negotiators noted that good compromises leave everyone slightly unsatisfied.
-“Not everyone in public life...gets to make choices about life and death.
-Not everyone gets to make choices that actually affect an entire planet.
-We here are privileged today to do exactly that,” he said.
+Kerry and several other negotiators said that good compromises leave everyone slightly unsatisfied and that countries had more work ahead of them over the coming years.

+“Paris built the arena and Glasgow starts the race,'' the veteran U.S. diplomat said. ''And tonight the starting gun was fired.”
+Chinese negotiator Zhao Yingmin echoed that sentiment.

+“I think our biggest success is to finalise the rulebook,'' Zhao told the Associated Press.
+“Now we can start implementing it and delivering it on our achieved consensus.”
+Among those highlighting the cost of failure was Aminath Shauna, the Maldives' minister for environment, climate change and technology.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)